OpenSourcePolitics/decidim-module-half_sign_up/README.md

 #### Show tos agreement for the signup

-This is the configuration to enable or disable agree to the terms and condition pages for new users who create their account.
+This is the configuration to enable or disable agree to the terms and conditions page for new users who create their account.
 The default is set to true, meaning that new users will be redirected to the agree to the terms and conditions page after creting the account.

 ```ruby
   config_accessor :show_tos_page_after_signup do